5outh/fhck/README.md

 TODO:

-Fix interactivity in Linux
+* Fix interactivity in Linux
+* Handle errors

-Figure out how to treat standard input properly (Currently \n is treated as \NUL for the purposes of gathering user input, which I do not think is correct.)
+* Figure out how to treat standard input properly (Currently \n is treated as \NUL for the purposes of gathering user input, which I do not think is correct.)